 Made in the mountains

-In his first solo show, at the only bar in town called The Place, The Real John Gary (born Andrew Clinard in Massachusetts) was asked to turn down the volume - he was competing with a deer hunting TV show.
+In his first solo show, at the only bar in town called The Place, TRJG was asked to turn down the volume - he was competing with a deer hunting TV show.
 You have to start somewhere!
 Andrew had spent years playing with Cuyama Mama & The Hot Flashes, which birthed some deep banging folk-rock country music.
-When the Hot Flashes split up, Andrew spent a few years developing a following as The Real John Gary with an energetic one-man-band performance.
+When the Hot Flashes split up, Andrew spent a few years developing a following as TRJG with an energetic one-man-band performance.

-The Real John Gary emerged from the mountains in 2019, landing in Tucson, Arizona.
-He immediately began working on his first album entitled “Goodbye Home,” slated for release May 2020.
-With “Goodbye Home”, The Real John Gary delivers a debut album of pop-rock Americana loaded with catchy, in-the-pocket hooks and unexpected, candid meditations on love, longing, and nature in the present day.
+Andrew emerged from the mountains in 2019, landing in Tucson, Arizona.
+He immediately began working on his first album entitled “Goodbye Home,” out May 2020.
+With “Goodbye Home”, TRJG delivers a debut album loaded with catchy, in-the-pocket hooks and unexpected, candid meditations on love, longing, and nature in the present day.